 A sample of an integrative seminar dialogue can be accessed from the download section at the bottom of this page.

 Each student chooses an area of emphasis –a passionate interest– within the concentration of Integrative Learning.
 This “independent” portion of the work accounts for one third of the degree requirements.
 The integrative seminars provide a “lens” for the exploration of this emphasis area.

-Examples include: peace education, nutritional ecology, teaching and learning with adolescents, environmental awareness, media literacy, art education, sense of place, leadership, learning communities, transformative education, holistic leadership, cosmology, art and community, experiential education, caring in the culinary arts, ecoliteracy, experiential learning, Earth education, administration, elementary music programs, and spiritual ecology.
+Examples include: peace education, nutritional ecology, teaching and learning with adolescents, environmental awareness, media literacy, conscious nutrition, art education, sense of place, leadership, learning communities, transformative education, holistic leadership, cosmology, art and community, experiential education, caring in the culinary arts, ecoliteracy, experiential learning, Earth education, administration, elementary music programs, and spiritual ecology.